-When the top 10 factors for employee job satisfaction are considered (as noted online by Forbes and other websites), three stand out: appreciation to the employee from the company for the work being done, learning and career development with the ability to use acquired skills, and interesting job content with variability.
+When the top then factors for employee job satisfaction are considered, three stand out: appreciation to the employee from the company for the work being done, learning and career development with the ability to use acquired skills, and interesting job content with variability.
 These points stand out because they have nothing to do with salary or benefits and certain occupations are a natural fit to create employee satisfaction if these three factors are the primary drivers.
 One job that is a perfect fit is outsourced bookkeeping services.

-Focusing on the employee’s benefits, there are a number of reasons a graduate of a bookkeeping course would choose to be outsourced:
+Focusing on the employee’s benefits, there are a number of reasons a graduate of a bookkeeping or accounting program would choose to be outsourced:

 By becoming an integral part of bookkeeping jobs in a number of businesses, you expand your importance to those companies.
 So long as you do your job well, meet deadlines and are pleasant to deal with, it’s far easier for a business to keep asking for you than to have someone else come on board to help out with the various tasks you already have knowledge of.
 Plus, because the companies you are outsourced to see you as a valuable asset, it raises your credibility and importance with your employer.